-EENI Global Business School.
+EENI Global Business School

 Foreign Trade Finance

-Syllabus of the Subject: International Trade Finance.
+International trade Finance.
 Country risk.
+FOREX

-Online Education (Courses, Masters, Doctorate): Letters of Credit / Foreign Trade Finance
+Letters of Credit / Foreign Trade Finance

-1. Introduction to the international trade finance;
+1. Introduction to the international trade finance

-2. Export/import financing;
+2. Export/import financing

-3. Pre-shipment finance;
+3. Pre-shipment finance

-4. International risks: payment, foreign exchange, counterparty, and delivery;
+4. International risks: payment, foreign exchange, counterparty, and delivery

 5. Country risk

-1. Sovereign risk;
+1. Sovereign risk

-2. Credit ratings;
+2. Credit ratings

-3. Evaluation and classification of the Country Risk.
+3. Evaluation and classification of the Country Risk

-6. Corruption perceptions index;
+6. Corruption perceptions index

-7. Export credits (OECD);
+7. Export credits (OECD)

 8. Bank-guaranteed trade finance (documentary trade)

-1. Not-bank-guaranteed trade finance.
+1. Not-bank-guaranteed trade finance

-9. Supply chain finance;
+9. Supply chain finance

-10. Purchase order finance (pre-shipment finance);
+10. Purchase order finance (pre-shipment finance)

-11. Inventory finance (warehouse);
+11. Inventory finance (warehouse)

 12. Case Study

-1. The case of Thailand and South Africa;
+1. The case of Thailand and South Africa

-2. Introduction to the Islamic Banking.
+2. Introduction to the Islamic Banking

-13. FOREX;
+13. FOREX

-14. International Bonds and Guarantees.
+14. International Bonds and Guarantees

-The aims of the subject “International Trade Finance” are the following:
+The aims of the subject “International trade Finance” are the following:

-1. To familiarise the student with the various methods of finance both for exports and imports;
+1. To familiarise the student with the various methods of finance both for exports and imports

-2. To understand the risks associated with the foreign trade operations;
+2. To understand the risks associated with the foreign trade operations

-3. To know how to manage the pre-financing and export financing.
+3. To know how to manage the pre-financing and export financing

 Country Risk